VincentAtt/llm_engineering/perso/Week 2.md

 About Gradio, we can use the ChatInterface function.

-Originally, we would have had to make functions that allows both an LLM model and a gradio app to correctly work together.
-But Gradio upgrade to adapt to OpenAI.
+Originally, we would have had to make functions that allows an LLM model and a gradio app to correctly work together.
+But Gradio upgraded to adapt to OpenAI.

 We write a function `chat(message, history)` where:
 **message** is the prompt to use